-i) Other factors found to be relevant by the hearing authority for review of the proposed use.
+- i) Other factors found to be relevant by the hearing authority for review of the proposed use.

-At the time of this report, ACCGov - through the third-party group Deckard - has identified 224 properties that have had an STR in RM-zoned properties, 97 of those being on the Legal Non-Conforming STR List.
-While an individual STR may not create stress on the housing market, the cumulative impact does remove housing for long-term residents.
-Staff is concerned that locations that have some naturally affordable housing and are in proximity to popular destinations are at risk of losing long-term housing.
+At the time of this report, ACCGov - through the third-party group Deckard - has identified 224 properties that have had an STR in RM zoned properties, 97 of those being on the Legal Non-Conforming STR List.
+With each condo unit being eligible to apply for a special use, the cumulative impact hinders the housing market at a potentially greater scale.
+If approved, this type of use has the opportunity to increase, especially within condo complexes close to amenities and necessities.